14prerna/prerna/index.md

 ### Courses

-The courses that I have taken in IIT Bombay are listed below in reverse chronological order.
+The courses that I have taken in IIT Bombay are listed below.
-**(*)indicates it's an ongoing course**

 - **CS 683** : Advance Computer Architecture
 - **CS 699** : Software Lab